pic

 Static Vectors vs Pre-Allocations

-For the illustration, we consider a for-loop that requires an intermediate result during each iteration i.
+For the illustration, consider a for-loop that requires an intermediate result during each iteration i.
 This involves counting the number of elements in x that are greater than x[i], which can be formally implemented as sum(x .> x[i]).
-To make the comparison starker, we isolate the computation of the intermediate step x .> x[i].
+To make the comparison stark, we'll isolate the computation of the intermediate step x .> x[i].
 Note that every implementation below requires pre-allocating the vector output, leaving us with only one decision to make: whether to pre-allocate the temporary vector temp.
-This also explains why all implementations involve at least one memory allocation.
+This also explains why all the implementations involve at least one memory allocation.

 x = rand(50)